masterpointio/masterpoint.io/content/updates/terraform-null-label-advanced.md

   name = "oltpdb"

   engine         = "aurora-postgresql"
   cluster_family = "aurora-postgresql9.6"
-  cluster_size= 2
+  cluster_size   = 2

   admin_user      = "admin1"
   admin_password  = var.admin_password
   db_name         = "dbname"
   db_port         = 5432
   instance_type   = "db.r4.large"
   vpc_id          = aws_vpc.public.id
-  security_groups = [ aws_security_group.db_security_group.id ]
+  security_groups = [aws_security_group.db_security_group.id]
-  subnets     = [ aws_subnet.public_subnet.id ]
+  subnets         = [aws_subnet.public_subnet.id]
   zone_id         = "Zxxxxxxxx"

   context = module.this.context
 }
 ```

-For this module, we’ve overridden the "name" ID element from terraform-null-label.
+For this module, we’ve overridden the "name" ID element from `terraform-null-label`.
 Regardless of whatever value is defined for the root module’s "name" variable value that gets passed down in the `context` argument, the value will be "oltpdb", so this RDS cluster will end up with the name `mp-dev-oltpdb-acmeapp`.
 If we wanted to override "attributes" or any other of the `context.tf` variables that make up that label, we could do that too.

 ## Using `context.tf` In Your Project